Gesare/Zawadiana/README.md

 ## Description
-This is a Django website that allows a user to post a project he/she has created and get it reviewed by his/her peers.A project can be rated based on 3 different criteria Design, Usability and Content
+This is a Django website that allows a user to post a project he/she has created and get it reviewed by his/her peers.A project can be rated based on 3 different Criteria Design, Usability and Content

 ## Features for the users:

 Users would like to:
-* Sign in to the application to start using.
+* View posted projects and their details
-* Upload my pictures to the application.
+* Post a project to be rated/reviewed
-* See my profile with all my pictures.
+* Rate/ review other users' projects
-* Follow other users and see their pictures on my timeline.
+* View projects overall score
-* Like a picture and leave a comment on it.
+* View my profile page